Trump Pauses Tariffs For Autos As Trudeau Call Yields No Breakthrough - UrduPoint

 "They made the ask, and the president is happy to do it," Leavitt told reporters.

-But prospects of wider relief were dampened after Trump's call with Trudeau, with the US leader saying he was unconvinced Ottawa had done enough to address Washington's concerns over illicit fentanyl.
+But prospects of wider relief were dampened after Trump's call with Trudeau.
+The US leader said he was unconvinced that Ottawa had done enough to address Washington's concerns over smuggling of the dangerous drug fentanyl.

-Canada contributes less than one percent of fentanyl to the United States' illicit supply, according to Canadian and US government data.

 Recent Stories